-consider analytically the viewpoints of self and others SOCIAL/GLOBAL AWARENESS By exploring concepts in personal analysis, professional preparation, and reflection relevant to academic and social expectations.
-Through discussion posts and classroom discussions, students read, hear, and report on issues and topics related to the industry.
+consider analytically the viewpoints of self and others SOCIAL/GLOBAL AWARENESS OUTCOMES By exploring concepts in personal analysis, professional preparation, and reflection relevant to academic and social expectations. • Through discussion posts and classroom discussions, students read, hear, and report on issues and topics related to the industry.
 The job shadow and critique assignment also contribute to this learning.
-HOW DOES THE COURSE ADDRESS THE OUTCOMES (Include required or recommended instructional resources, strategies, OUTCOMES learning activities, assignments, etc., that must or could be used to address the goal/outcomes) Students will begin to understand how their lives are shaped by the complex world in which they live.
+HOW DOES THE COURSE ADDRESS THE OUTCOMES (Include required or recommended instructional resources, strategies, learning activities, assignments, etc., that must or could be used to address the goal/outcomes) Students will begin to understand how their lives are shaped by the complex world in which they live.
 The hospitality industry is global: assignments and events will be relevant to the internationalization of the industry.
 Study abroad opportunities, Disney internships, and interaction with the diverse TC3 student population offer opportunities for students to reflect on perspectives and personal choices.
 International Skype guest lectures may be part of this class.
 Guest lecturers, job shadow, and field trips give student exposure into the industry and how they may fit into it.
 The online component includes discussion posts, research assignments, and online chats to expose students to differing perspectives.
 Students will understand that their actions have social, economic and environmental consequences.
 Students explore the hospitality industry's social responsibility on a global level.
 Example: current consideration of exploiting remote tourism regions.
 Students will draw their own conclusions regarding to this issue.
 Preparation for Job Shadow includes "Business Code of Conduct" training.
 Careers in the industry and qualifications, personality, talents, and skills are discussed.
 Job Shadow assignment includes a Mentor interview to explore successful business behaviors.
 The impact of tourism and global exploration on a society will be discussed during the tourism module.
 Students will receive written feedback on assignments.
 Student behaviors, career exploration activities and social contributions to the class will be observed and discussed as relevant to subsequent business engagements Students learn how business practices, industry salaries, and revenues impact personal, town, county, regional, national, and global finances.
+Students learn their earning power is relevant to their own drive, education, experience and skills.
 Students will evaluate behaviors of successful managers and compare successful operations to a failed business venture.
 Students learn personal and corporate responsible practices for sustainable operations and tourism.
-Students learn personal and corporate responsible practices for sustainable operations and tourism.
+Students will explore global ecotourism and the impact of tourism on infrastructure.
 Contemporary issues of sustainability will be reviewed during current events discussion.
 Corporate responsibility and ethics topic discussion and reading will also include sustainability element.